djamesbarker/USV_AutoDetection/README.txt

 Barker DJ, Herrera C, West MO (In Press).
 Automated Detection of 50-kHz Ultrasonic Vocalizations Using Template Matching in XBAT.
 Journal of Neuroscience Methods.

+We are currently in the process of developing other documentation in order to help new users become familiar with the software.
+Please check back for updates.

 XBAT PREVIEW (REVISION 4)